nishain-de-silva/JSONPaper/README.md

     )
     .stringify()
 ```
-this will make errors invoked under the child element escalate to the top level unless error handler unless you explicitly define an error handler on one of the child nodes on their own which would break the bubbling chain.
+this will make errors invoked under the child element escalate to the top level unless error handler unless you explicitly define an error handler on one of the nested child nodes on their own which would break the bubbling chain.

+> It is recommended to use `bubbling` paramter only when chaining functions with inline instances.
+This is because all nested children use linked reference to original listener which would retain memory upto to super parent where the error handler is defined.
+If you assign a child sperately in memory locatino then memory will not be released till you deallocate that child instance.

 ## Dumping Data